bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 **Note for Windows users**

 You may encounter a build error when running *npm install*.
-If so, install [Visual Studio 2015][9] and try again.
+If so, install [Visual Studio 2015][8] and try again.

 ## Conclusion

 Now you know how to build your own version of Genericons.
-If you have any questions or suggestions, please leave a comment below!
+If you have any questions or suggestions, please feel free to leave a comment below!

  [1]: http://genericons.com
  [2]: https://automattic.com/